3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/express/intro-to-express.md

 &#x1F535; **YOU DO:**

-1. Walk through STEP 3 above and create a `server.js`.
+1. Walk through STEP 3 above and create a `server.js` with the code above.

 <br />